OperaGraecaAdnotata/OGA/query/README.md

 (for example, "v" stands for verbs and "n" for nouns).
 The files in this folder document all of them.

+# ANNIS Query Language

+Annis query language is documentated on https://korpling.github.io/ANNIS/4/user-guide/aql/index.html, where you can explanations for all operators.
+What is important to undestand for search in ANNIS is that there are two kinds of annotations which two different kinds of syntax correspond to: the annotation associated with single tokens and the annotation associated with all tokens of a texts (known also as metadata field).
+For example, the field `author` is the same for all tokens of a text and therefore is a metadata field.
+In ANNIS 4, metadata fields are introduced by the operator `@*` and more than one metadata field are joined by "_ident_".
+Annotations associated with single tokens are simply searched using key/value pairs, such as `token="ἀθηναῖος"` or `lemma="ἀθηναῖος"` (see query examples below for clarification).

-# Annis Query Examples
+# ANNIS Query Examples

-Annis query language is documentated on https://korpling.github.io/ANNIS/4/user-guide/aql/index.html.
 The following are query examples that can be used as templates:

 <table>
   <thead>